EqualExperts/dbt-unit-testing/README.md

 {% endmacro %}
 ```

-Also the sources columns must be available.
+Also, the sources columns must be available.
 If sources are not present in the database,  you have to declare them in your sources file.
 Example:

 ```yaml
 sources: